Tacloban City

 Post-War Growth and Urban Expansion

 After the war, Tacloban rapidly developed into a regional center for commerce, education, and governance in Eastern Visayas.
-It was declared a highly urbanized city in 2008 and has since become a major hub in the region.
+Tacloban became a chartered city through a republic act, and was officially proclaimed a highly urbanized city in 2008.
+It has since become a major hub in the region.

 Resilience After Tragedy – Typhoon Yolanda

-On November 8, 2013, Tacloban was devastated by Super Typhoon Yolanda (Haiyan), one of the strongest typhoons ever recorded.
+On November 8, 2013, when Typhoon Haiyan hit Tacloban, the city was devastated by Super Typhoon Yolanda (Haiyan), one of the strongest typhoons ever recorded.
 Thousands of lives were lost, and the city was nearly flattened.
-Yet, Tacloban's people became a symbol of Filipino resilience as they rebuilt homes, infrastructure, and hope from the ruins.
+Yet, Tacloban’s people became a symbol of Filipino resilience as they rebuilt homes, infrastructure, and hope from the ruins.

 Top Attractions in Tacloban